mightyiam/dendritic/README.md

 ## The pattern

 The dendritic pattern reconciles these factors using yet another application of the Nixpkgs module system—a *top-level configuration*.
-Commonly, this top-level configuration is a [flake-parts](https://flake.parts) one.
+Commonly, this top-level configuration is a [flake-parts](https://flake.parts) one, but it does not have to be.
+Here's an example of [a non-flake-parts implementation](https://github.com/vic/dendritic-unflake).

 Each and every file, in addition to being a top-level module:
 - implements a single feature